tmduddy/django-weather/README.md

 - [x] set up a data model to hold user submitted weather data

-- [ ] build a basic frontend for user input
+- [x] build a basic frontend for user input

 - [ ] add basic signin functionality so only authenticated users can submit reports

+- [ ] add ability to browse submitted reports (either searches or filters)